snakster/cpp.react/guides/engines/Pulsecount-engine.md

 To back this up with some data, consider a reactive matrix with 10K signals.
 `A[i][j]` is the single input node and `A[i][j] = A[i-1][j] + A[i][j-1]` (out-of-bounds cells default to zero).

-The time required for 10K updates of the whole graph is `1.6s` for sequential toposort, but for Pulsecount its `2.5s`.
+The time required for 10K updates of the whole graph is `1.6s` for sequential toposort, but for Pulsecount it's `2.5s`.
 Even if Pulsecount would slightly outperform the single-threaded algorithm, the extra CPU time induced by overhead is disproportionate.